mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/ai/book/ml/src/grad_descent.md

 [Gradient descent](https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html) is an optimization algorithm used to:
  - minimize some function (cost function) by iteratively moving in the **direction of steepest descent** as defined by the negative of the gradient.

- In machine learning, we use gradient descent to update the parameters (weights) of our model.
+ In machine learning, we use gradient descent to update the parameters (weights and biases) of our model.

  ![grad descent](https://ml-cheatsheet.readthedocs.io/en/latest/_images/gradient_descent_demystified.png)